-Seams is an imaginative oral history film, questioning definitions of “enemy” by focusing on the memories and lives of women from Ireland and Northern Ireland who participated in the Second World War as factory workers, medical professionals, or soldiers in the British forces.
-Based on oral history recordings with over twenty women north and south of the border, the film poetically visualizes the women’s stories through interviews, archival footage, and hand-painted, stop-motion animation.
+SEAMS, an animated oral history film, questions notions of “enemy” by focusing on the memories of women from Ireland and Northern Ireland who participated in the Second World War as factory workers, medical professionals, or soldiers in the British forces.
+Through the voices of female witnesses, SEAMS brings a human face to the legacies of two conflicts: the global conflict of the Second World War and the 20th century Anglo-Irish conflict.
+SEAMS poetically visualizes the women’s stories through portraiture, archival footage, and painted stop-motion animation.

 Seams animation still: